Githenduka-carolyne/Phase1-Project/README.md

 - Scope: Aircraft accident and incident records
 - Focus: Airplanes only

+A comprehensive dataset containing aircraft accident and incident records.
+Rather than attempting to predict future accidents, the project focuses on identifying patterns of risk and severity when incidents occur.

 ## Methodology
+The project followed a structured, step-by-step approach to transform raw accident data into actionable business insight:

 1. Data cleaning and preprocessing
 2. Filtering to airplane category
 3. Injury aggregation and severity weighting